Pp3ng/Pp3ng/README.md

 ## 📬 Get in Touch

-I'm always open to collaborating on **innovative projects** and chatting about **tech**.
+I'm always open to connecting, collaborating, or just having a great conversation—whether it's about tech, coding, or billiards!

-Got a project idea, technical question, or just want to talk code (or billiards)?
-Let’s connect!
+If you have an exciting project idea, a technical question, or simply want to chat about life, feel free to reach out.
+Let's build something amazing together or just enjoy a friendly talk!

 <div align="center">
   <a href="https://x.com/Pp3ng_" target="_blank" style="margin: 0 10px;">